 2. Your email address

-3. The personal stories and insights into your life you choose to share with us and our tribe on this website and in our Facebook groups.
+4. The personal stories and insights into your life you choose to share with us.

 When you use our website or mobile applications we may collect information about your location or activity including IP address, telephone number and whether you’ve accessed third party sites.
 Some of this website information we collect using cookies.

 Under the Australian Privacy Principal 3, we only collect information which is directly related to one or more of our activities or functions.
 We will only collect sensitive information with your consent.

 We advise that we do not collect sensitive information from you.
 Please refer to the types of information that we collect above.